 The Fulbright University of Westminster Summer Institute is a three-week academic and cultural programme for US students focusing on developing a global and leadership skills set whilst studying studying classes from a range of subjects from liberal arts, media, art and design, and business, hosted by the University of Westminster.

 The University of Westminster was founded as Britain's first polytechnic in 1838.
-Since then it has developed into a university that combines both metropolitan and cosmopolitan dimensions.
+Since then it has developed into a university that combines cutting edge research in the heart of one of the World’s leading cities.
 The University lies at the heart of business, professional and academic life within London, as well as having a significant global network of partners and alumni.

-This Summer Institute is part of the university's London International Summer Programme.
+This Summer Institute is part of the university's London International Summer School.
 Students are able to:

 - Choose one of several modules on listed subjects